ejplatform/ej-server/README.rst

 Once everything is installed, create and activate your virtualenv.
 We will create a new virtualenv called "ej"::

-    $ bash
-    $ mkvirtualenv ej -p /usr/bin/python3
+    $ mkvirtualenv --python=python3.7 ej

-This command creates and activates the virtualenv.
+This command creates and activates the virtualenv with python3.7.
 When you want to work with the repository in a later time, activate the virtual env using the command ``workon ej``.

 The following steps are handled by the configure.sh script::